Judge says host of makeshift nightclub's illegal gathering a 'crime, not a party' | CBC News

 The judge also ordered Movassaghi to pay more than $5,000 in fines and to perform 50 hours of community service.

-Movassaghi, who has an MBA from Cornell, sounded chastened as he addressed the court before Gordon imposed his sentence.
+Movassaghi, who has an MBA from Cornell University, sounded chastened as he addressed the court before Gordon imposed his sentence.

 Comments